 Blueberries are a good source of vitamins A and C, and have about 90 calories per cup.

 Always check the Picking conditions page or call the picking information line (508) 393-6406 for up to date picking information before coming out to the farm.

 Always check in at the PYO shed first to get picking locations and information.
 Please pick only in designated areas, which are carefully selected based on the ripening schedule of our fruit.

 BLUEBERRY PICKING TIPS

-See our Recipe Book for more handling, processing, and cherry recipes!
+See our Recipe Book for more handling, processing, and blueberry recipes!